Skip to content

 Please include the sponsor, due date, and any proposal materials.
 You will be assigned to one of our Research Administrators and receive a confirmation email.

 The Office of Sponsored Programs requires the use of InfoEd for all grant proposal submissions and approvals.
-After reviewing this process, our office has decided that it would be best to ensure efficiency and accuracy if your grants administrators began all proposals records in InfoEd.
+After reviewing this process, our office has decided that it would be best to ensure efficiency and accuracy if your grants administrators began all proposal records in InfoEd.
 This means that faculty will be responsible only for proposal approvals in InfoEd.
 View the Reviewer Dashboard Instructions.

 Please reference our original system of submission notifications or via email to coespro@clemson.edu and let us know the submission date and sponsor.